South Carolina – Special Women in Our State's History

 - Charlotta Spears Bass - This newspaper publisher used print media to push for social reform.
 Her tenacity as a Civil Rights leader propelled her into politics, and in 1952 she was the first African-American woman to run for national office – Vice President of the United States.

 - Mary McLeod Bethune - Born to former slaves just 10 years after the end of the Civil War, this Sumter County native decided early on that education was the key to ending the cycle of poverty.
 In 1904, she started a small school for African-American girls which eventually became Bethune-Cookman University.
 Under Franklin Roosevelt she served as Special Advisor on Minority Affairs, and in 1935 she founded the National Council for Negro Women to "represent the national and international concerns of Black women."
-Her portrait hangs in South Carolina's state capitol in Columbia.
+Her portrait hangs in South Carolina's State House in Columbia.

 - Idella Bodie - Since the 1970s this Ridge Spring author has delighted South Carolina children with her books about life in the Palmetto State.
 Her award-winning historical fiction titles include The Secret Life of Telfair Inn and The Mystery of Edisto Island.
 Mrs. Bodie also wrote a series of books about heroes and heroines of the Revolution featuring notable figures in our early history such as Francis Marion, William Jasper, Rebecca Motte, and Thomas Sumter.
 Written for adults, South Carolina Women chronicles the lives of 51 important women from throughout our state's history.